Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: BATIS: Design and implementation

+The procedural steps in BATIS are indicated by gray arrows.
+Passing the functionality test for the current stage, marked with yellow diamonds in Fig.~\ref{fig:algorithm}, initiates the next stage, as indicated by the green arrows.
+Failing a test, indicated by red arrows, results in repeated measurements, device optical illumination to adjust the trapped charges, or bootstrapping termination, depending on the issues revealed by BATIS and the conclusions it draws on the basis of the device physics.
+In the present implementation, illumination is treated as a rare, high-impact recovery step rather than a continuously tunable control knob.
+Each illumination heats the cryostat and, therefore, only a small number of illumination attempts are feasible per cooldown.
+Within this very small, safety-constrained action space, a simple, physics-motivated decision tree provides a transparent and effectively sample-optimal policy for illumination, establishing a baseline against which more sophisticated controllers can later be benchmarked.

-Once completed, BATIS produces a device diagnostics file that stores all information about each gate learned during tuning.
+When the procedures have been completed, BATIS produces a device diagnostic file that stores all information about each gate learned during the tuning process.
+When executed successfully, it verifies that all gates are functioning as intended and that isolated regions can be formed in well-defined 1D channels beneath the designated plunger gates.
 It also preconfigures the QD device for further use.
-The details of the flow of the algorithm are discussed in the following sections.
+In the following subsections, we explain each state of the algorithm.